epfl-ada/ada-2023-project-adacadabra2023/README.md

 Sebas: users clustering

-Cristina: text analysis and breweries filtering
+Cristina: text analysis and breweries analysis

 Sandra: herding effect detrending, time and geographical analysis

-Antonello: text analysis and breweries filtering
+Antonello: text analysis and breweries analysis

 We equally contribute to data story creation, webpage implementation and initial preprocessing of the data.